 Raphael Holinshed, 'King Lear and Queen Cordelia," History of England, Scotlande, and Ireland (1577)

-Special Collections, Rare and Distinct Collections, CU Boulder Libraries
+Rare Books Collection, Rare and Distinct Collections, CU Boulder Libraries

 Raphael Holinshed's Chronicles of England, Scotland, and Ireland was first published in 1577, its publication was part of an Elizabethan movement meant to elevate the status of England though history, cartography, and literature.
 It proved a commercial success, popular among those who could afford it.
 Robert Devereux (later second earl of Essex) purchased the newly published edition in 1577 for his studies at Cambridge, a purchase that ran £1 6s., or roughly $620.00 U.S. dollars in 2021.